 To ensure the future of your brand, you need a sound plan for building a brand strategy that takes brand stewardship and individual stewards into account.
 But what is brand stewardship and how can it be fostered by organizations in the modern world?
 Let’s dive in.

 Brand Stewardship in the Past

 In the past, brand stewardship was led by a small group within a company.
 This group was responsible for the brand and was held accountable for its long-term success.

-As with many titles, the actual job was less exciting than the description - they pretty much made sure logos were used correctly and that any advertisements matched the brand’s overall tone.
-It was up to them to ensure everything produced by the company met the brand's standards to create a consistent experience for customers.
+As with many titles, the actual job was less exciting than the description or official definition—they pretty much made sure logos were used correctly and that any advertisements matched the brand’s overall tone.
+It was up to these brand stewards to ensure everything produced by the company met the brand's standards to create a consistent experience for customers.